Wormwood Acres – Motel Room – Morning

 Dawn just stared at her.
 “I don’t know whether to be more afraid if you’re right or if you’re wrong.
 If it isn’t a dragon in that egg, God only knows what you might be waking up!”

-Wormwood Acres – Church Basement – Short time later
+Wormwood Acres – Church Basement – Moments Later

 Grace’s eyes fixed on the egg.
 Robed figures around pointed to where cracks had appeared in the egg’s surface.